PAT: Privacy-Preserving Adversarial Transfer for Accurate, Robust and Privacy-Preserving EEG Decoding: Materials and methods

-A user-specific perturbation can be applied to each source domain to safeguard source user privacy while still leveraging the source data for target domain classifier training, as illustrated in Fig.~\ref{fig:fig_perturb}.
-This perturbation makes the user identity information unlearnable while preserving the BCI task related information.
-Our recently proposed privacy-preserving perturbation approach~\cite{Chen2024a} is utilized in this paper.
+A user-specific perturbation can be applied to each source domain to safeguard source user privacy while leveraging the source data for target domain classifier training, as illustrated in Figure~\ref{fig:frame_our}c.
+This perturbation is designed to make user identity information effectively unlearnable (i.e., prevent reliable identity classification) while preserving BCI task-relevant information.

 Given a source EEG training dataset $\mathcal{D}_S = \left\{ \left( X_{S,i}, y_{S,i}, u_i \right) \right\}_{i=1}^{N_S}$, we generate a privacy-unlearnable EEG training dataset $\tilde{\mathcal{D}}_S=\left\{\left(\tilde{X}_{S,i}, y_{S,i}, u_i\right) \right\}_{i=1}^{N_S}$, by adding a user-wise perturbation $\Delta_{u_i}\in \mathbb{R}^{c \times t}$ to each EEG trial $X_{S,i}$, i.e., $\tilde{X}_{S,i}=X_{S,i} + \Delta_{u_i}$.
 We used the synthetic noise approach proposed in~\cite{Chen2024a} to calculate $\Delta_{u_i}$.